Young infants should be eating only breast milk or formula. When feeding, hold your infant in an upright position.

 Use a cup or the side of a spoon for giving your child drinks.
 If you use a bottle, use only the kind of bottle and nipple that your doctor has recommended.

 There are many good food choices for your child after surgery.
-Always make sure the food is cooked until it is soft.
-Use a blender.
-Good foods include:
+Always make sure the food is cooked until it is soft, then pureed.
+Good food options include:

 - Cooked meats, fish, or chicken.
 Blend with broth, water, or milk.

-- Seeds, nuts, bits of candy, chocolate chips, or granola, plain or mixed in any food
+- Seeds, nuts, bits of candy, chocolate chips, or granola (not plain, nor mixed into other foods)

 - Gum, jelly beans, hard candy, or suckers

-- Chunks of meat, fish, chicken, sausage or hot dogs, hard cooked eggs, fried vegetables, lettuce, fresh fruit, or solid pieces of canned fruit or vegetables
+- Chunks of meat, fish, chicken, sausage, hot dogs, hard cooked eggs, fried vegetables, lettuce, fresh fruit, or solid pieces of canned fruit or vegetables

-- Toasted bread, bagels, pastries, dry cereal, popcorn, pretzels. crackers, potato chips, cookies, or any other crunchy food
+- Toasted bread, bagels, pastries, dry cereal, popcorn, pretzels, crackers, potato chips, cookies, or any other crunchy foods